apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

 - Created OpenShift Pipelines (Tekton)
 - Secured Quay.io credentials
 - Configured a GitHub webhook for CI/CD
-- Triggered a pipeline automatically with a commit
+- Automatically triggered a pipeline with a commit